LarsBesselmann/WCA-EJA-GettingStarted/README.md

     e.
 Save the configuration change and close the pom file.

-10. If not automatically done, switch to the **Modernize to Liberty** tab.
+9. If not automatically done, switch to the **Modernize to Liberty** tab.
 Scroll to the top and click on **Rebuild and refresh**.

     <kbd>![](./images/media/ModResorts_Modernize_AssistedFixes13.png)</kbd>

-11. Watsonx Code Assistant rebuilds the code and scans It again.
+10. Watsonx Code Assistant rebuilds the code and scans it again.
 The issue should have gone.

     <kbd>![](./images/media/ModResorts_Modernize_AssistedFixes14.png)</kbd>